skywodd/skywodd_website_dev/controllers/README.md

 ## Purpose

 All controllers for the website are stored here.

-As hierarchical MVC is used for the page rendering sub-directories will contain other sub-controllers.
+As hierarchical MVC design pattern is used for pages rendering sub-directories will contain other sub-controllers.
+See "Routing" framework branch for more details.

+Remarks: do not forget to respect your name convention, otherwise controllers files may be unusable or double-access (and duplicate content is bad !)

 ---
 ## Access

-Deny from all.
+Public access from web disallowed by htaccess.

 ---
 ## Remarks

+Controllers in the root directory MUST be fronts controllers.
-Controllers must be stored in sub-directories with self-explaining names.
+Sub-controllers must be stored in sub-directories with self-explaining names.